 So how to learn Machine Learning from scratch?

-A step by step guide to learn Machine Learning is explained in this article.
+A step-by-step guide to learning Machine Learning is explained in this article.
 There are 3 steps to learn ML from scratch :

 - Know why you want to learn Machine Learning?